dbbohlin/WebCrawler/README.md

 	<li>A malformed site will return a MalformedURLException</li>
 	<li>An incorrect syntax in the site parameter will return an URISyntaxException</li>
 	<li>A correct site URL will return a String of all the links in the page</li>
+	<li>Calling the class without a depth parameter is the same as calling the class with a depth parameter of 1</li>
 	<li>A correct site URL with depth will return a String of all the links in the page to the depth specified</li>
 </ul>